vedph/cadmus-bricks-shell-v3/README.md

 👉 For the libraries history, see the README of each library in this workspace.

+- 2025-04-07: refactored `PhysicalDimensionComponent` (not used) and added a test page.

 ### 9.0.5

 - 2025-07-02: updated Angular.